Last updated on August 6th, 2022 at 12:56 pm

 These are virgin areas without tourist development, thus unchanged for hundreds of years a natural landscape consisting of a series of high cliffs parallel to the sandy beaches at the edge of southwest Corfu.

-More interesting is Arkoudillas (the name means bear-area), which now is an uninhabited large forest area of about 250 acres with cypresses, lawns, and shrubs, olive trees are not missing though.
+More interesting is Arkoudilas (the name means bear-area), which now is an uninhabited large forest area of about 250 acres with cypresses, lawns, and shrubs, some olive trees are not missing though.

 Some hundreds of years ago there was a kind of tree called bear-tree as it was mentioned in old contracts of the area.